 There are plenty of blue-sky ski days and terrific conditions that make even us newbie ski frogs hoppy.
 (My wife, Flora, is our resident ski expert.
 She has stopped saying "hit the slopes," because she thinks I take it literally.
 I'm almost afraid to tell her it's not intentional.)
 Factor all that in with its central location and abundant airport options, and you've got one of the most popular ski destinations in the world!

 Our Month-by-Month Guide to the Best Time to Ski in Colorado

-While many of the ski resorts open in mid- to late November (some resorts, such as the Vail-owned Arapahoe Basin, even open in late October), there are typically only a handful of lifts open.
+While many of the ski resorts open in mid- to late-November (some resorts, such as Arapahoe Basin, plan to open on October 11, 2019!), there are typically only a handful of lifts open.
 Snowfall at this time is sporadic, and while most all of the resorts have snow-making capabilities, skiing is still fairly limited.
 Although sometimes early snowfall brings early openings!

 December skiing in Colorado can also be quite hit or miss, especially in the first half of the month.
 Snowfall can vary significantly from year to year.
 If there isn't a ton of snowfall, the resorts may still be operating with a limited number of runs and lifts open.
 It is a great way to celebrate Christmas and the New Year, because the ski towns and villages — plus all of the hotels — are decked out for the holidays.
-Most families should still expect limited snow or skiing at this time, but you can certainly make a memorable winter ski memories and enjoy holiday events!
+Most families should still expect limited snow or skiing at this time, but you can certainly make memorable winter ski memories and enjoy holiday events!

-By and large, the masses think January and February are the best time to ski in Colorado.
+By and large, the masses think January and February are the best times to ski in Colorado.
 These months are the "best bets" in terms of snowfall.
 Most of the ski resorts' trails should be open by mid-month at the latest.
 And aside from the days when the kids are out of school and weekends (for those resorts closest in driving distance from Denver), these are the least-crowded months to hit the slopes.
 Do keep in mind that January is typically the coldest month for skiing in Colorado, so it requires extra bundling!

-Typically February is the best time to ski in Colorado.
+Typically, February is the best time to ski in Colorado.
 The base depth of snow on the mountains is at its deepest, and there is plenty of powder still pouring in!
 By February, the mountains are fully open, so there is a ton of terrain to cover.
-While the days around President's Day are some of the busiest on the slopes, the rest of the month sees lower crowds.
+While the days around Presidents' Day are some of the busiest on the slopes, the rest of the month sees lower crowds.

 This is another popular month for skiers.
-It's true the crowds are high, especially mid-month with spring break, but it's still a good time to go because of the warmer temps and sunnier days.
+It's true that the crowds are high, especially mid-month with spring break, but it's still a good time to go because of the warmer temps and sunnier days.
 The mountains are fully operational!
 If you can, go early enough in the month for lower crowds on the slopes.
-If you visit during spring break, consider the larger resorts like Vail and Keystone since they can handle larger crowds and have so much terrain to explore.
+If you visit during spring break, consider the larger resorts such as Vail and Keystone since they can handle larger crowds and have so much terrain to explore.